ucsd-cse29/fa24/src/week4/c-multifile-make.md

     #endif
     ```
     This file is known as a C header file (hence the `.h` extension).
 It contains function declarations and other definitions that can be shared across multiple C files.
 The functions declared in this file will be defined in another `.c` file (`pwcrack.c` in case).
+As you continue to work on your PA, you can (and should) add the function declarations for the other functions you implement to this file.

     <!-- ADD EXPLANATION FOR HEADER FILE HERE -->